Basic usage

 Configure autostop idle time

-Use this command to update the autostop idle time (in seconds) for your cloud environment.
+Use this command to update the autostop idle time (in seconds) for your app.

 For Google Compute Engine: